Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Classification based on pure kinematics

 \section{Classification based on pure kinematics}

-Extremely lopsided mass distribution seems to occur in strongly disturbed galaxies with ongoing merger events or those have undergone a recent merger \citep{jog}.
+Extremely lopsided mass distribution seems to occur in strongly disturbed galaxies with ongoing merger events or those that have undergone a recent merger \citep{jog}.
 Such non-axisymmetry in the luminosity distribution and in the mass distribution with the isophotes which are off-centered with respect to each other is seen in the centers of mergers of galaxies \citep{Jog2006}.
-For an $m=1$ perturbation in the potential, the isophotal shapes have aligned egg-shaped contours \citep{jog} as we have plotted in Figures \ref{figSDMg} and \ref{figSDMs}, the center of the inner isophotes are displaced from the center of the outer isophotes.\\ Lopsidedness is a deviation from the ideal case that might occur in a disk.
-What would be the origin of the dark matter halo lopsidedness for an isolated galaxy$?$ A variety of processes such as gas accretion, interactions, and minor mergers can excite asymmetries and an $m=1$ lopsidedness in disc galaxies (e.g., \citealt{Bournaud2005, Zaritsky1997, Mapelli2008}).
+For an $m=1$ perturbation in the potential, the isophotal shapes have aligned egg-shaped contours \citep{jog}, as we have plotted in Figs. \ref{figSDMg} and \ref{figSDMs}, the center of the inner isophotes are displaced from the center of the outer isophotes.\\ Lopsidedness is a deviation from the ideal case that might occur in a disk.
+We consider what the origin of the dark matter halo lopsidedness might be for an isolated galaxy$.$ A variety of processes such as gas accretion, interactions, and minor mergers can excite asymmetries and an $m=1$ lopsidedness in disk galaxies (e.g., \citealt{Bournaud2005, Zaritsky1997, Mapelli2008}).
 Thus, a disturbed structure in a galaxy may result from such interacting processes with former companions that occurred sufficiently long ago, no longer existing \citep{Fulmer2017}.
-Therefore, It is possible that even an isolated galaxy may hold signs of an earlier minor merger such as central asymmetry, and a tidal stream for a few Gyr after the merger, as shown by observational evidence for very isolated spiral galaxy $NGC 5523$ that supports the idea that some galaxies may have become isolated because they have experienced a historic merger with former companions \citep{Fulmer2017}. \cite{Fulmer2017} have favored a historic (in the recent past) merger as the source of perturbation that produced a long-lived asymmetry in $NGC 5523$. asymmetry in galaxies has been also found in low-density environments without any direct signs for recent interactions (\citealt{Matthews1997, Matthews2002}).
-Recently \cite{Ghosh2021} have done a simulation study of lopsided asymmetry generated in a minor merger to investigate the dynamical effect of the minor merger of galaxies on the excitation of lopsidedness.
+It is thus possible that even an isolated galaxy could hold signs of an earlier minor merger such as central asymmetry and a tidal stream for a few Gyr after the merger, as shown by observational evidence for the very isolated spiral galaxy $NGC 5523, $ supporting the idea that some galaxies may have become isolated because they have experienced a historic merger with former companions \citep{Fulmer2017}. \cite{Fulmer2017} have favored a historic (in the recent past) merger as the source of perturbation that produced a long-lived asymmetry in $NGC 5523$.
+Asymmetry in galaxies has also been found in low-density environments without any direct signs of recent interactions (\citealt{Matthews1997, Matthews2002}).
+Recently, \cite{Ghosh2021} carried out a simulation study of lopsided asymmetry generated in a minor merger to investigate the dynamical effect of the minor merger of galaxies on the excitation of lopsidedness.
 They have shown that a minor merger can trigger an $m=1$ lopsided distortions in the stellar and gas velocity field of the host galaxy and its stellar density.
-We are going to determine the strength of such a deviation of the velocity field from the ideal rotating disk case and investigate whether merger could have created such a lopsidedness in the halo potential.\\
+We aim to determine the strength of such a deviation of the velocity field from the ideal rotating disk case and investigate whether merger could have created such a lopsidedness in the halo potential.\\